dragonfly-science/dragonfly-website/content/landing-pages/who-we-are/content.md

 ---
 title: Who we are
 introduction: >
-  We're a friendly team of scientists, programmers, mathematicians and engineers who share a passion for putting data to good use.
+  We are a friendly team of scientists, programmers, mathematicians and engineers who share a passion for putting data to good use.
 sectionTitle: Meet the team
 banner: /landing-pages/who-we-are/banner-images/team_placeholder.jpeg